 Traveling within Costa Rica by bus is easy and very affordable.
-The buses run frequently, even in remote places, and are quite reliable.
+The buses frequently run, even in remote places, and are quite reliable.

 Most places are well connected with the capital city San Jose.

 Just be aware that you will have to travel back to San Jose most of the time before continuing to the next place.

-A shared van transfer is an economic and easy way to get from point A to B.
+A shared van transfer is an economical and easy way to get from point A to B.

 You can, for example, book a shuttle from the airport in San Jose to the most popular tourist destinations.

-Tip: On GuateGo you can check all available transportation options to travel around Costa Rica as well as to its neighboring countries Panama and Nicaragua.
+Tip: On GuateGo, you can check all available transportation options to travel around Costa Rica and its neighboring countries Panama and Nicaragua.
 It is a reliable and easy-to-use platform where you can compare prices & schedules and make a booking online.

 3. Private Transfer

-A private transfer is especially interesting if you are traveling in a group or with your family.
+A private transfer is exciting if you are traveling in a group or with your family.